Nov 09 2010

 7. *Many prominent Marvel characters were designed for teams (the X-Men, the Fantastic Four, most of the Avengers, etc).
 In contrast, many prominent DC characters–particularly those introduced before the JSA’s creation in 1940–were introduced as loners or partners rather than teammates.
 Characters that are built for a team usually have fewer, simpler powers, because there isn’t as much space for each character.
 Additionally, writers designing a team can delegate powers and capabilities to different characters–for example, Reed Richards handles science, Ben Grimm is a pilot and the Invisible Woman does most of the team’s stealth work, but Batman usually does all of that himself.

 8. Most Marvel characters have powers/capabilities that are easier to explain.
 For example, “Storm controls the weather and can fly” vs. “Superman is supertough, fast, has eye-rays, ice breath, incredible senses, the ability to fly, and can (at times) go back in time and erase memories.”
 “The Thing is supertough” vs. “Wonderwoman is supertough, can fly, and can force honesty.”
 Spiderman is an agile webslinger that can sense danger.
 Batman is a master detective, ninja, martial artist, gadgeteer and scientist that makes NASCAR look like go-karts.

-10. Marvel usually uses real locations (notably New York City), whereas DC mostly uses fictional cities.
-Both publishers are located in New York City and it frequently shows.
-(For example, “Gotham” was a nickname for NYC at the time Batman was introduced and Metropolis isn’t fooling anybody).
+10. Marvel usually uses real locations (notably New York City), whereas DC mostly uses fictional cities that are pretty much New York City (both publishers are located in New York City and it frequently shows).
+For example, “Gotham” was a nickname for NYC at the time Batman was introduced and Metropolis isn’t fooling anybody.